mikeger/XcodeSelectiveTesting/README.md

 NB: This command assumes you have [jq](https://jqlang.github.io/jq/) tool installed.
 You can install it with Homebrew via `brew install jq`.

-### Use case: Xcode-based project, prepare test plan locally
+### Use case: Xcode-based project, run tests locally

-1. Install the tool
+1. Install the tool (see [Installation: Xcode](#xcode))
+2. Select your project in the Xcode's file list
+3. Right-click on it and select `SelectiveTestingPlugin`
+4. Wait for the tool to run
+5. Run tests normally, SelectiveTesting would modify your test plan according to the local changes

+Alternatively, you can use CLI to achieve the same result:

-2. Run `mint run mikeger/XcodeSelectiveTesting@0.8.0 YourWorkspace.xcworkspace --test-plan YourTestPlan.xctestplan`
+1. Run `mint run mikeger/XcodeSelectiveTesting@0.8.0 YourWorkspace.xcworkspace --test-plan YourTestPlan.xctestplan`
-3. Run tests normally, SelectiveTesting would modify your test plan according to the local changes
+2. Run tests normally, XcodeSelectiveTesting would modify your test plan according to the local changes

 ### Use case: Xcode-based project, execute tests on the CI